-The host rocks for CDS's gold mineralization are quartzites, meta-arenites and meta-conglomerates of the Early Proterozoic Castelo de Sonhos Formation (+2 billion years ago).
+The host rocks for CDS's gold mineralization are quartzites, meta-arenites and meta-conglomerates of the Early Proterozoic Castelo de Sonhos Formation.
 Geologically, CDS is believed to be a paleo placer, similar in nature to the Tarkwa Mine in Ghana and the Jacobina Mine in Brazil.